adrianchang/Javascript-Parallel-Library/README.md

 We are going to use WebAssembly Threads and SIMD to build a Javascript parallel library so that users can fasten their program by simply calling our functions.

 * Support functionalities:
-  * SIMD primitives
+  * SIMD primitives(array addition, multiply ...)
 * Example usage:
   * TBD

+## How to setup

+* [Intsall emcc](https://emscripten.org/docs/getting_started/downloads.html#sdk-download-and-install)

 ## Design rationale

-The reason why are implementing our own simd primitives such as array addition in js rather than provide simd operation wrapper is that writing explicit simd in js is not a good idea.
+The reason why we are implementing our own simd primitives such as array addition in js rather than provide simd operation wrapper is that writing explicit simd in js is not a good idea.
 The web programmer don't know about the underlying system that the code is running on.
 Thus, they don't know about the cache size etc...
 So it's not a good idea to write explicit simd code in js.
 Also, if one really wants, they can always write simd in c/c++ and compile into wasm.
 The purpose of this library is to make it easy for web programmers to speedup their js code.

-## How to setup
+## Architecture

-* [Intsall emcc](https://emscripten.org/docs/getting_started/downloads.html#sdk-download-and-install)
+The simd operations are all in the simd.js right now.
+It contains data type converting helper function and actual simd operation.
+For usage example, please look at benchmark.js

 ## For developers
 * ### Webassembly intro